Anti-social behaviour (ASB) covers day to day incidents of crime, nuisance and disorder which can make people’s lives a misery.

 There is also a group form which can be used if you are aware other people in the local community have reported separate, but related, anti-social incidents to agencies in the last six months and the problem persists.
 You will need five signatures to confirm consent has been given from the named individuals.

-We will acknowledge your Community Trigger submission within 3 working days.
-If it meets the criteria a multi-agency group will review your complaints and identify any additional actions which should be taken to help resolve the problem and share this action plan with you within 25 working days.
+We will acknowledge your ASB Case Review submission within three working days.
+If it meets the criteria, a multi-agency group will review your complaints and identify any additional actions which should be taken to help resolve the problem and share this action plan with you within 25 working days.